Amplitude-Developer-Docs/amplitude-dev-center/docs/data/ampli/git-workflow.md

 1. Create a branch in Amplitude Data.
 Make tracking plan updates.
 2. Create a branch in Git.(1)
 3. Pull the latest generated code for your Data branch into your Git branch with `ampli pull`.
-4. Implement the changes using the Ampli SDK in your code on your Git branch
+4. Implement the changes using the Ampli Wrapper in your code on your Git branch
 5. Check implementation status with `ampli status`.
 6. Merge the Data branch.
 7. Check merge status with `ampli status --is-merged`.